 eWeek | Microsoft Patch Tuesday Release Fixes Flaws in Internet Explorer, Windows By: Brian Prince The MS12-037 bulletin, which contains 13 security fixes for Internet Explorer, is being regarded by Microsoft and some security researchers as one of the most important to deploy immediately.
 One of the vulnerabilities it fixes, CVE-2012-1875, is already being used in limited attacks in the wild.
 The bulletin also fixes CVE-2012-1876, which was used by VUPEN Security during the PWN2OWN contest held early this year at CanSecWest.
 "This is probably one of the most severe bulletins because exploit code is likely to be created for one or more of these vulnerabilities, which leads to the potential for drive-by malware attacks across all versions of Internet Explorer," said Marc Maiffret, CTO at BeyondTrust.
 "This, in our opinion, is one of the more important sets of patches to roll out as soon as possible."
 Read Entire Article

 Sarah is a highly dedicated and creative marketing professional with over a decade of experience in proven B2B demand-gen and campaign success in the cybersecurity space.
-Sarah strategically built and grew from the ground-up BeyondTrust's highly effective and successful world-wide webinar program.
+Sarah strategically built and grew from the ground-up BeyondTrust's highly effective and successful world-wide webinar and podcast program.
 Yearly, the BeyondTrust webinar program involves over 100 cybersecurity experts and generates tens of thousands of attendees across the globe.
 See what's new with BeyondTrust webinars here: https://www.beyondtrust.com/resources/webcasts